 - Laser surgery: A number of laser procedures are available and laser treatments are the most recommended form of treatment at Goals.
 As well as the most effective.
 Using a thin fiber optic laser, the vein is penetrated and laser pulses are sent directly into the vein.
 This causes the vein emptied, relieving the vein of the blockage and the fiber optic laser is removed.
 On its way out the laser has the ability to close up the incision made into the vein sealing it and allowing the vein to function as normal within a few days.

-We will work with you to decide on which treatment plan is right for you, as all of them have different associated side effects and different success rates in different people.
-Despite that, you can expect to see a tremendous different after treatment, with most patients seeing immediate results!
+Goals Plastic Surgery will work with you to decide on which treatment plan is right for you, as all of them have different associated side effects and different success rates in different people.
+Despite that, you can expect to see a tremendous difference after treatment, with most patients seeing immediate results!